Enter text or Morse code

 How to use this Morse code translator

-Type a word, phrase, or a sequence of dots and dashes in the first field.
+Type a word, phrase, or a sequence of dots, dashes, spaces, and slashes in the input field.

-The Morse code translator updates instantly so you can validate the result before copying it.
+The Morse code translator updates instantly so you can confirm the pattern, spacing, and word breaks before copying anything.

 FAQ